 High-quality sociability cage

 The Noldus sociability cage is especially designed for automated video tracking with EthoVision®XT.
-It is made out of clear acrylic walls and is delivered with a white matted bottom and a dark matted bottom, making the cage suitable for tracking of both light and dark mice.
-The apparatus also includes two removable clear acrylic slide doors to prevent access to the side chambers, and two small acrylic cages for the introduction of the stranger mice.
-A small space between the chambers allows you to slip a piece of paper between the chambers in order to prevent visual contact between the three chambers.
+It is made out of clear acrylic walls and is delivered with a white matted bottom and a dark matted bottom, making it suitable for tracking both light and dark colored mice.
+The apparatus also includes two removable clear acrylic sliding doors to prevent access to the side chambers, and two small acrylic cages for the introduction of the unfamiliar (stranger) mice.
+A small space between the chambers allows you to slip a piece of paper inside in order to prevent visual contact between the three chambers.

-EthoVision XT automatically detects and tracks your animal as it moves around the test arena.
+EthoVision XT automatically detects and tracks the subject as it moves around the test arena.
 There is no need for sensors; EthoVision XT detects multi-colored animals such as hooded rats with ease.
-Advanced tracking technology and a range of detection methods to choose from will assure you of highly accurate data.
+Advanced tracking technology and a wide range of detection methods to choose from will assure that you acquire highly accurate data.

 Accurate detection of social contact

-Read more about the sociability test in behavioral research on our blog.
+Read more about using the sociability test in behavioral research on our blog.